Karen A. Winstead

 - BA, Brown University, 1982

-Winstead's teaching interests range from medieval literature to contemporary film and popular culture.
+Her teaching interests range from medieval literature to contemporary film and popular culture.
 She regularly teaches the Survey of British Literature to 1800, Special Topics in Women and Literature (“Medieval Women”), Special Topics in Film and Literature (“Monsters Without and Within”), Special Topics in Popular Culture (“Vampires”) and other topics in medieval literature at the undergraduate and graduate levels.
-In 2016 and 2019, she won the English Undergraduate Organization's Professor of the Year award.
+In 2016 and 2019, she won the English Undergraduate Organization's Professor of the Year award, and in 2020, she won the English Graduate Organization’s Professor of the Year award.

 - The Oxford History of Life-Writing, Vol. 1: The Middle Ages.
 Oxford: Oxford University Press, 2018.